bigscience-workshop/Megatron-DeepSpeed/examples/run_evalharness_deepspeed.md

 ## Eval

-Currently it takes 8.5h to run on 32GB, so should probably still fit into 16GB over 20h, but will need a smaller --micro-batch-size
+Currently it takes 8.5h to run on 32GB for 1.3B model, so should probably still fit into 16GB over 20h, but will need a smaller --micro-batch-size

 ```
 srun --account=six@gpu --constraint=v100-32g --nodes=1 --ntasks=1 --cpus-per-task=40 --gres=gpu:1 --hint=nomultithread --time=20:00:00 bash --rcfile $six_ALL_CCFRWORK/start-prod